BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 To prevent inappropriate actions and to stay compliant with Nexus Terms of Service, **BG3SX** only allows the vanilla medium and tall humanoid races.

 Whitelisting allows other modders to add their races to the **BG3SX** system.

+In addition, you can also use this system to *Blacklist* your mod.
+For example if your race uses a non-default skeleton and is thus not compatible with any of your animations.
+See [link to script section]for more details.

+*Blacklisting* always has a higher priority than *Whitelisting* to ensure author control.

 ### 1.3 How to tell if a mod uses Whitelisting?